-Both the PC and LC will consider issue positions (including any questionnaires), voting record, public and private statements), viability, and ability of MAPA to influence the race.
+The LPC will consider issue positions (including any questionnaires), voting record, public and private statements), viability, and ability of MAPA to influence the race.
 Well intentioned candidates who are running educational campaigns but have little to no chance of winning will not generally be recommended for endorsement.

-Candidates recommended by the LC or PC for endorsement in federal races will be presented to MAPA's members and supporters in the district to be represented by the candidate for an advisory straw poll.
+Candidates recommended by the LPC for endorsement in federal races will be presented to MAPA’s members and supporters in the district to be represented by the candidate for an advisory straw poll.
 The board will receive a report of the advisory polling which reports overall results and the poll results of members and supporters who live in the district involved in the election.
 Members and supporters will be encouraged to offer information on a suggested endorsement based on previous interactions with the candidate.

 Votes on endorsement may be conducted at regular Board meetings, special board meetings, or by email or phone vote or a combination of email and telephone balloting between regular meetings of the Board.
 The board must at least be given the opportunity to conduct a conference call discussion of proposed endorsements.
 Board members will be notified at least 4 days ahead of a vote on endorsement.
 Prior to the endorsement discussion and vote, the Board will receive the recommendation of the Legislative/Political Committee and result of polling of the membership (except for certain incumbents as set forth below).